tox-dev/tox/docs/user_guide.rst

    change.

    3. **commands**: run the specified commands in the specified order.
 Whenever the exit code of any of them is not zero, stop and mark the environment failed.
-You can ignore the exit code when you start a command with a single dash character.
+When you start a command with a dash character, the exit code will be ignored.

 4. **report** print out a report of outcomes for each tox environment: